openregister/route-service/README.md

-# Route service for Register on PaaS
+# GOV.UK Registers route service

-One job, report to Google Analytics on every request.
+GOV.UK Registers collects usage data via Google Analytics.
+The route service is responsible for proxying traffic to the Registers application and sending data based on user requests to Google Analytics.

 ## Requirements

-`GOOGLE_ANALYTICS_TRACKING_ID` environment variable will need to be defined in order for the metrics to be stored approprietly.
-It has a form of: `UA-00000000-0`.
-Should be stored in the password store.
+The `GOOGLE_ANALYTICS_TRACKING_ID` environment variable will need to be defined in order for the metrics to be stored appropriately.
+It takes the form `UA-00000000-0` and should be stored in the password store.

 ## How to deploy

-This app can be hosted anywhere under the condition it has a public endpoint accessible.

-There is no reason not to host this app on GOV.UK PaaS.
-Ideally, it should live in the `prod` namespace.

-Manual deployment:
+This route service is automatically deployed to GOV.UK PaaS.
+However, to manually deploy it to GOV.UK PaaS:

 ```sh
 cf push
 ```

-## How to use as route service
+## Enable the route service

-Once the application is hosted anywhere, we can setup CloudFoundry to route traffic through the app.
+Once the route service is deployed, we can tell the PaaS to route traffic through the service.

 The following command will setup the configuration for the route service.